 In sunny Hawaii, the island of Oahu is hot, palms swaying in the wind.
 Along the streets, people from all over the streets are walking side by side.
 No one thinks of these modern marches of the modern people.
 But there are other types of marches that are still held in high esteem by the locals.
 The day time Hawaii is a light place, a sunny place.
 That is during the day.
 Then the night comes and darkness prevails.
 You know, the nights are long, even though they are hot.
 And the ghost walks among us, just as any other place.

 A majority of Hawaii residents can tell about a supernatural or at least creepy encounter in their life.
 But these encounters are not only creepy, they are holy.
-One of the most popular to tell is of the Night Marchers, or the Hukai’po.
+One of the most popular legend to tell is of the Night Marchers of Hawaii, or the Hukai’po.

 The Warriors of the Afterlife